surifirstpin/biplus_documentation/docs/model01.md

 ## Model and Customization

-After saving a project, Acubi will display the views and relevant information of the project as a Model which can be customized as per the business requirement.
+After saving a project, BiPlus will display the views and relevant information of the project as a Model which can be customized as per the business requirement.
 Model Customization can be done among views in the following ways.

 -  A new mapping or relation can be defined among views based on a specific condition.